dan9418/play-what-beta/README.md

 # Play What?

-*Play What* (beta) is a React component library for visualizing music theory concepts.
-It provides a simple API for configuring viewer components and creating your own.
+*Play What* is a React component library for visualizing music theory concepts.
+It provides a simple API for configuring built-in viewer components and creating your own.

+This beta version is subject to major changes as I finalize the architecture and features for the first major release.

 For interactive documentation and examples, see my [sample project site](https://dan9418.github.io/play-what-sample/).